dercode-solutions-2025/The-STAR-7-Virtual-Machine/README.md

-# The-STAR-7-Virtual-Machine
+# STAR-7 - A blazingly fast and hands-free virtual machine.
-A blazingly fast and hands-free virtual machine.
+Originally written in C++17 in early of March.